14 Photo Prompt Ideas to Get Creative

 When someone is walking or running, take a photo of them from behind.
 Such photos feel alive and viewers get a vivid, action message from them.

 The format of a photo is a significant portion of a photo.
 When the format is unique, photos seem a little different.
-The square format seems very unique and standard.
+The square format seems very unique, even though it is quite common now on Instagram.

 Take a photo by considering the symmetry inside the frame.
 You can do this using any lens.
 Just crop the photo into a perfect square shape at the end.